Bentley-Cellular-Adaptive-Behaviour-Lab/VE-cadherin-Patch-Classification/README.md

 ### Accessing the hand classification results

-if a user hand classified the images they did it by entering:
-Hand classification of an image is done by entering:
+if a user hand classified the images they did it by entering two values based on the wiggliness of lines and presence of diffuse (small objects) (**Active**) or absence of small objects and straightness of lines (**Inhibited**), with 3 gradations of each relating to how wiggly and diffuse the objects appear (strong = very, medium, weak = less so).
+Specifically they entered:
- -	**Ptype**: patch type: 1 = active, 2 = inhibited, any other number meant disregard no vessel in patch.
+ -	**Ptype**: patch type: 1 = active, 2 = inhibited, any other number meant disregard as no vessel in patch (4 was usual for this).
- -	**Stren**: strength: 1 = strong,  2 = medium , 3 = weak
+ -	**Stren**: strength of activity/inhibition: 1 = strong,  2 = medium , 3 = weak
  -	**Class**: is then calculated from ptype and stren - as follows:
    -3 = 1,1 (strongly active) = wiggliest lines, more diffuse particles (no. of objects higher) -2 = 1,2 (medium active)